VPYokesh/Academic_QA_Assistant_Using_RAG/README.md

-# 🎓 Academic QA Assistant
+# 🎓 Academic QA Assistant Using RAG

 > A production-quality **Retrieval-Augmented Generation (RAG)** question-answering system built for academic research.
 Upload your study documents, ask questions in natural language, and get grounded, cited answers — complete with hallucination detection, cross-encoder re-ranking, and a polished Streamlit UI.